 The development portfolio is coordinated by the Development Management Office (DMO).
 The DMO oversees the resourcing, dependencies and the performance of major development initiatives, while providing the required support and consultation in order to maximise business value creation and minimise risks.
 It facilitates the activities to validate and prioritise development initiatives to be approved or rejected by the development portfolio steering.
 The DMO also sets and promotes development practices for company-wide visibility and consistency.

 In order to fulfil its responsibilities, it is critical that the DMO either has, or can call upon, the appropriate resources.
-The DMO is a representation of the development organisation in addition to business and service stakeholders.
+The DMO represents the technology side of the organisation in addition to business and service stakeholders.
 In particular, senior representation is critical to making adequate prioritisation judgements and business benefit realisation assessments.

 The portfolio steering group includes different stakeholders to cover all aspects of decision making including the following: